Matt Vierling Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.07 team ERA ranks last across all league pitching staffs.
+- The Athletics' 5.99 team ERA ranks last across all MLB pitching staffs.

-- The Athletics allow the second-most home runs in baseball (125 total, 1.5 per game).
+- Athletics pitchers combine to allow 125 total home runs at a rate of 1.4 per game (second-most in the league).

 © 2023 Data Skrive.
 All rights reserved.